diavor01/CS40-HW1-final/README.md

 **Assumptions:**
 -  Input:
   -  Injected rows and original rows can be differentiated by their infusion sequence of non-digit bytes.
   - Images are atleast a 2x2 grid
   - The input can come from both stdin or from a file
--  Corruption
+-  Corruption:
   -    The corrupted images originate from "plain" PGM files(P2)
   -    Each original row is terminated by a newline character (\n) that remains unchanged.
   -    Corruption does not alter the row order but adds extra rows